lifemapper/core/docs/developer/lmStandards.rst

    #.
 LmBackend is used by Server and Compute
    #.
 LmCommon is shared everywhere, backend and clients
    #.
-LmCompute contains code for running jobs with SGE and Makeflow, and calculations
+LmCompute contains code for running jobs with SGE and Makeflow, and
+      calculations
    #.
 LmDbServer contains database initialization scripts and boom/pipeline code
    #.
-LmDebug contains testing code
+LmTest contains testing code
    #.
 LmServer contains the bulk of base objects, tools, utilities for the Server
    #.
 LmWebServer contains code for web services and the LMDashboard application

 LM-specific best practices
 **************************
-#. all imports should use the full module path
-#. keep imports roughly in alphabetical order, standard or external first,
-   then LM
+#.
+Update deprecated code to the current version standard (i.e. string
+   formatting)
+#.
+Note when Python code is known to be deprecated in the next version
+   (Python 3+) (i.e. calling super class functions)
+#.
+Note new dependencies 3rd party libraries, avoid when possible.
+When
+   necessary, notify the developer working on installation packages to ensure the dependency is included in packaging code.

 Coding conventions
 ******************
 #.
+Use meaningful variable names
+#.
+Document code that is not self-explanatory (i.e. object.updateStatus)
+#.
+#.
 Use style, naming, and coding conventions at
    http://www.python.org/dev/peps/pep-0008/ .
 We have several exceptions that we may change in the future.
 Look at existing project code and follow standards in place.
 If big inconsistencies are discovered, bring it to the team's attention and we can decide on the course of action.

-Some known exceptions:
+   * In particular, read the following sections:

       #.
+Imports
+      #.
+Comments
+      #.

+   * Some LM exceptions:

+      #.
 Indent 3 spaces (not 4)
       #.
 Use mixed case as defined in the PEP 8 document (not lowercase with
          underscores) for function and method names
       #.
+Comments must be understandable but are not required to be full sentences.

+#.
 Read the following, but follow Pep 8 when there is a conflict.
+All these
-All these links provide good programming tips too.
+   links provide good programming tips too.

    #. http://jaynes.colorado.edu/PythonIdioms.html
    #. http://jaynes.colorado.edu/PythonGuidelines.html